Tuesday, June 30, 2026

 Former Vocation PTSD

 I've had to turn to the layman standard for looking at homes--Zillow.
-Many have superimposed furniture in them for buyers who can't figure out where the couch should go in an empty room.
+Many listings have superimposed furniture in them for buyers who can't figure out where the couch should go in an empty room.
 And to be honest, there are a few homes where I understand the virtual staging.
 I've seen where I can't figure out where the couch would go either.
 But I'm sure if the previous homeowner figured it out, so would I.

 Though I can see past the virtual staging, I'm having a tough time with stretched pictures.
 Is that a space for a refrigerator or a king sized bed?
 I've started counting floor tiles to determine how wide a room might be instead of marveling at the massive bathroom (which, according to the floor tiles is probably less than 5 feet wide).